Azure-Samples/active-directory-nodejs-external-identities-api-connector-azure-function-validate/README.md

   - nodejs
 products:
   - azure-active-directory
-description: "A sample to demonstrate how to validating a sign-up using a Node.js Azure Function and API connectors"
+description: "A sample to demonstrate how to validating a sign-up user flow using a Node.js Azure Function and API connectors"
-urlFragment: "active-directory-nodejs-external-identities-api-connector-azure-function-validateb"
+urlFragment: "active-directory-nodejs-external-identities-api-connector-azure-function-validate"
 ---

-# External Identities self-service sign-up validation using Node.js Azure Function and API connector.
+# User flow sign-up customization using Python Azure Function and API connectors

-This sample demonstrates how to use API connectors to customize [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) of External Identities.
+This sample demonstrates how to use API connectors to customize sign-up for [Azure AD guest user self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) and [Azure AD B2C sign-up user flows](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-user-flows).

 In particular, the sample demonstrates how to: